alexdevero/alex-devero-blog/__drafts__/draft--javascript-type-coercion.md

 undefined === null // false - undefined is not null
 ```

 As you can see, loose equality can lead to results you might not expect.
 The best way to avoid this, and also to create more reliable equality checks, is to use strict equal.
 With strict equal, JavaScript will not be able to use type coercion.
-It will also always compare types of values, instead of only the values.
+It will also always compare the types of values, instead of only the values.

 ## Conclusion: [...] ...